quantprofessionals/eduquant.nl/content/courses/credit_risk_model_development/index.md

  * multiway sharing and presenting (for sharing and presenting case study results)
  * interactive polling and surveys (for focused problem sets)

 These features allow the trainers to engage with participants collectively as well as in smaller groups, or individually, for case studies.
 The main presentations will be recorded and shared for a limited time with participants for later review.
+Sharing of recordings are subject to individual consent.

 ## Date and duration

 The course is comprised of eight morning or afternoon sessions of 4 hrs each, twice per week.
-Please [Contact us]({{< ref "/#contact" >}} "Contact Us") for details and options for the schedule.
+Please [Contact us]({{< ref "#contact" >}} "Contact Us") for details and options for the schedule.

 ## Pricing